Tunjesh/GAPAIM/README.md

 ## Disclaimer

-GAP-AIM is an **early-stage research model**.
+GAP-AIM is an **early-stage conceptual model**.
 It is not a regulatory framework, certification, or compliance tool.
 It is designed to **complement existing AI governance frameworks** by making risk more **measurable and actionable**.

 ## Feedback
 Kindly send feedback to info@theffrentials.com .